Katsy Lee: A Passionate DJ-Producer’s Rise

 I’m still, and always, in disbelief and in great gratitude.
 The most magical memory I take home from Ultra is honestly the friendship and wisdom given by our colleagues and patrons from all over the world.
 They are beautiful people — each one an incredible, unique being. :”) This year we get to go on the Oasis Stage in addition to the Beachville and Boat Party stages, and I am just so overwhelmed at how life can just spring these surprises.
 I never would have dreamed of it.
 Really, I can only be grateful.
 Thank You❤️

-DJing and Producing
+Balancing DJing and Music Production

 How much stamina do you need to divide your time between DJing and producing music?